awsdocs/amazon-kendra-developer-guide/doc_source/query-suggestions.md

 ------

 You can check your current settings by using the `DescribeQuerySuggestionsConfig` API\.
 Additionally, this operation shows the following information about your query suggestions for an index:
 + **Mode**—Query suggestions are either `ENABLED` or `LEARN_ONLY`\.
-Amazon Kendra enables query suggestions by default\. `LEARN_ONLY` turns off query suggestions\.
+Amazon Kendra activates query suggestions by default\. `LEARN_ONLY` turns off query suggestions\.
 You can change the mode by using the `UpdateQuerySuggestionsConfig` API\.
 If turned off, Amazon Kendra continues to learn suggestions but doesn't make query suggestions to users\.
 + **Status**—Query suggestions are either `ACTIVE` or `UPDATING`\.
 + **Suggestions count**—The total number of queries ready to be suggested to your users\.
 If the count is much lower than you expected, it could be because Amazon Kendra needs more queries to learn from or your current query suggestions settings are too strict\.
 + **Suggestions last build time**—The last time suggestions were updated\.
 Amazon Kendra automatically updates suggestions every 24 hours, or when you change a setting or when you apply a [block list](https://docs.aws.amazon.com/kendra/latest/dg/query-suggestions.html#suggestions-block-list)\.